MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/accessibility/automation-properties.md

 ### NavigationPage

 On Android, to set the text that screen readers will read for the back arrow in the action bar in a [`NavigationPage`](xref:Xamarin.Forms.NavigationPage), set the `AutomationProperties.Name` and `AutomationProperties.HelpText` properties on a [`Page`](xref:Xamarin.Forms.Page).
-However, note that this will not have an effect on OS back buttons.
+However, note that this will not have an effect on iOS back buttons.

 ### MasterDetailPage